 The Tombaugh Gallery

-Gallery hours are Wednesday through Saturday, 10 – 2.
-For details, contact Gallery@uuchurchlc.org, or call the church at 522-7281.
-The Tombaugh Gallery is located inside the Unitarian Universalist Church, 2000 South Solano Drive, Las Cruces, NM and is open Wednesday – Saturday 10 am – 2 pm.
+The Tombaugh Gallery is located inside the Unitarian Universalist Church, 2000 South Solano Drive, Las Cruces, NM and The Tombaugh Gallery is closed during the Covid-19 pandemic.
 Visit the gallery on Facebook.